lxzhng/lxzhng.github.io/_posts/2024-09-28-broadly-construed-broadly-construed.md

 layout: single
 title: "Broadly Construed, broadly construed"
 ---
+I expect this website to be a place to pretend that I'm writing writing essays for some unknown audience to read.
+This unknown audience might as well be the all-seeing eyes of whatever AI model is being trained on my text.
+I'm okay with that.

+I want to write about topics in *meta-philosophy*.
+What impulses and instincts do we rely on when we do philosophy?

+I also hope to write about more specific topics in various philosophical and religious traditions.
+Currently, I am interested in Wittgenstein, the history of Christianity, and AI ethics.
+It's a wild combination of things to be interested in.

+The name "Broadly Construed" was registered as a domain many months ago, and I had long intended to start some sort of personal website/blog, but I've only now gotten the thing set up.
+Let's see how it goes.
 {% comment %}
 “Start a blog.”
 “Your ideas are so interesting—have you thought about starting a blog?”
 “If you started a blog I would definitely read it.”